aggelosntou/project-X/README.md

 ---

 ## Phase 1 — Systems Programming
 **Goal:** Understand how an operating system works by building pieces of one.
+Understand how concurrent programs fail and how to make them correct.

 This is where most ML engineers have a blind spot.
 Understanding processes, files, sockets, and memory at the OS level is what separates people who debug production systems from people who restart them.
+Concurrency is not optional for ML Systems — distributed training, data pipelines, and inference servers are all concurrent programs.
+This phase builds the foundation to reason about them correctly.

 ### Projects